Dian Farmer Learning To Grow Our Own Food

 Tomato

-Tomato plants are part of the nightshade family which contain alkaloids or tomatine which is effective in controlling aphids and other insects.
+Tomato plants are part of the nightshade family which contains alkaloids or tomatine which is effective in controlling an aphid infestations and other insect pest problems.

 Tomatine (sometimes called tomatin or lycopersicin) is a glycoalkaloid, found in the stems and leaves of tomato plants, and in the fruits at much lower concentrations.
 It has fungicidal, antimicrobial, and insecticidal properties.[5]